BeeyondCereal

 • 💬 Comments

-3. They're flaky and soft.
-Because we use frozen butter we get a flaky biscuit full of rich buttery flavor.
+3. Flaky and soft.
+Using frozen butter creates tender, flaky layers with rich buttery flavor.

 Step 1: Freeze your butter for at least 1 hour before use.